-Board Member Disciplinary Actions

-A member may be censured by the Board if, after a hearing before the Board, the Board determines that the member has acted in an inappropriate manner.
+Board Member Disciplinary ActionsA member may be censured by the Board if, after a hearing before the Board, the Board determines that the member has before the Board, the Board determines that the member has acted in an inappropriate manner.

 The Board President shall sit as chair of the hearing unless the censure involves the President's own actions, in which case the Board Vice President shall sit as chair.
 In accordance with the Public Meeting Act, the censure hearing shall be conducted in open session.
+B&P Code sections 106 and 106.5 The Senat